 A SharePoint List is a container for data used by workflows.
 A SharePoint List may contain a list of usernames, materials, documents, etc.

 A workflow is a graphical representation of the flow of information (documents and/or forms) through an enterprise.

 Above: A very basic workflow example.

-Exporting workflow data to SharePoint lists can be done automatically by specifying the appropriate SharePoint status lists in your workflow, or it can be done explicitly by using an SVAdm operation.
+Exporting workflow data to SharePoint lists can be done automatically by specifying the appropriate SharePoint status lists in your workflow, or it can be done explicitly by using a SVAdm operation.
 SharePoint list field values from your Document and Form Workflow sites can also be incorporated into the SharePoint workflow summary lists.
-In addition:

 You can set up automatic export of workflow data to SharePoint lists.
 The benefit of using this approach is that your data is maintained in real time, and the status lists will always have the most current information.
 If you want the system to automatically export workflow data, you must specify the lists to which you want to export in your workflow.

 To set up automatic export of workflow data:

 - Create a list with type Winshuttle Process Status List.
 This list can be on any site on the server.
 It does not have to be on the same site as the published process.